Falb Fee Coturnix Quail Hatching Eggs

 Falb Fee Coturnix Hatching Eggs

-Falb Fee Coturnix quail is a feather-sexable jumbo variety known for their unique silver-black coloration and dependable egg production.
-These birds are calm, fast-growing, and ideal for backyard breeders, homesteaders, and small-scale quail operations.
+Falb Fee Coturnix quail is a feather-sexable jumbo variety known for its unique silver-black coloration and dependable egg production.
+These birds are calm and fast-growing and ideal for backyard breeders, homesteaders, and small-scale quail operations.
 The Falb Fee variety is prized for its attractive plumage, efficient feed conversion, and large speckled eggs.

 Feather-sexable at hatch, males and females are easy to distinguish—males have a solid white chest, while females show a speckled or mottled chest pattern.
 The jumbo size makes them suitable for both egg and meat production.